The Future of Film and Television Production

 Prepare for More Advanced Remote Filmmaking

-Granted, most A-list directors in the industry are likely to still remain on set.
+Granted, most A-list directors in the industry are likely to remain on set.
 But for smaller productions – especially commercial ones – these are valuable resources that won’t just offer future productions reductions in travel time, costs, and more, but introduce an entirely new way of producing in parallel with traditional methods.

-Before the pandemic, virtual productions (VP) were becoming a promising new way of shooting.
+Before the pandemic, virtual productions (VPs) were becoming a promising new way of shooting.
 Thanks to their remote and COVID-safety compatibility, they have converted many in the last year.
-Involving sound stages with LED walls on all sides, and game engine technology (Unity, Unreal) that renders digital landscapes onto them, virtual productions can make it appear as if actors (along with props and set dressing) are on locations that don’t exist.
+Involving sound stages with LED walls on all sides, and game engine technology (Unity, Unreal) that renders digital landscapes onto them, virtual production stages can make it appear as if actors (along with props and set dressing) are on locations that don’t exist.
 What’s more, they do so in a way that’s more cost effective than green screen and CGI, since when the camera moves, the environments on the LED walls do too.

 There are additional financial benefits as well.
 Because VP stages can automate cinematography with pre-sets for camera angles and lighting, production time (and therefore costs) can be reduced.
 The cost of location shooting can be reduced – or eliminated – as time goes by.
 “As we build up our libraries of various sets that we built for any of the stages, those turn into opportunities to do virtual tech scouts,” says Chris Cox, a VP producer at Pixomondo.
 If a sci-fi movie needs scenes set on Mars, they no longer have to scout real-life desert locations.
 They can simply scout existing VP environments.